Fantasy War Tactics: Reception

-Gamezebo's Rob Rich gave 3.5 out of 5 to the game, commenting "Fantasy War Tactics is a pretty darned entertaining strategy RPG."
+Gamezebos Rob Rich gave 3.5 out of 5 to the game, commenting "Fantasy War Tactics is a pretty darned entertaining strategy RPG."
 He wrote that there is always a plenty of contents to do for the players without too much promotion of premium or in-app purchases.
 However, he also felt that the difficulty spike of higher-LEL dungeons makes the grind part of the game quite noticeable.
 He added that grind part of the game can sometime become tiring even with the auto function during battles.
 In short, he concluded that Fantasy War Tactics can get tiring and difficult from time to time, but it is still a good game with pretty graphics and good amount of contents to be enjoyed.

 148App's Nadia Oxford was quite impressed with the game, scoring the game 4 out of 5.
 She wrote, "Fantasy War Tactics gameplay should feel familiar to genre enthusiasts" and "Fantasy War Tactics battles are brisk and engaging."
 However, she also added "but it makes you all the more aware of the game's stamina counter, which depletes quite rapidly."
 She concluded "Fantasy War Tactics isn't on the same level as Final Fantasy Tactics, but it's not a low-tier offering, either.
 If you're into strategy games, give it a go."